akshay107/Adversarial-Reprogramming-Keras/README.md

 * G. Elsayed, I. Goodfellow, J. Sohl-Dickstein *Adversarial Reprogramming of Neural Networks* ([PDF](https://arxiv.org/pdf/1806.11146.pdf))

-In this repository, Inception V3 model is reprogrammed for MNIST classification.
+Here, Inception V3 model is reprogrammed for MNIST classification.

 The code is tested on Keras 2.1.3 and Tensorflow 1.4.0